Skip to Content

 Munchkin Cat

-Considered the original dwarf cat, the Munchkin cat breed is not exclusive and can be linked to a number of other breeds.
-For example, you can find a Scottish fold munchkin cat or even a Maine coon munchkin cat.
+Considered the original dwarf cat, the Munchkin is not exclusive and can be linked to several other breeds.
+For example, you can find a Siamese Munchkin or even a Maine Coon Munchkin cat.
 It’s all about that short-legged gene mutation.

-There is quite a lot of controversy surrounding these sweet looking felines, as there is concern over potential health and mobility issues.
-They were not considered an official breed for many years and were not allowed to take part in feline competitions.
+There is quite a lot of controversy surrounding these sweet-looking felines, as there is concern over potential health and mobility issues.
+They were not considered an official breed for many years and were not allowed to partake in feline competitions.

 shallow focus photography of cat